-BRIGHT FUTURES — Sabine Pass Sharks honor fallen soldier - Port Arthur News
+BRIGHT FUTURES — Sabine Pass summer students restore bench honoring soldier who died in Iraq - Port Arthur News

 Velazquez shared the same sentiment as Saunders.

-“I wanted to be a part of the project because I wanted top help make it look newer for Ryan,” she said.
+“I wanted to be a part of the project because I wanted to help make it look newer for Ryan,” she said.
 “It makes me feel good that I helped repair the bench in honor of him and his memory.
 You should always help out one another without being told to do so.”

 The work

-Cropper said they were lucky to be able to keep al of the original pieces.
+Cropper said they were lucky to be able to keep all of the original pieces.

 “We broke down the bench completely and sanded down the wood areas and put a dark stain on each piece.
 The sides and back metal pieces were sprayed and cleaned off from any unwanted rust, then also painted with a dark cherry red stain,” Cropper said, adding it is only missing a few bolts and screws.

-As soon as I find those I can finish putting the back on.”
+“As soon as I find those I can finish putting the back on.”

 The rain delayed the finishing steps to the work, but Cropper is hoping to finish it this week.